New to polyamory? Start here CREDIT Jakob Owens on Unsplash

 While I find books are good for providing introductory guides or digging in deep on specific topics, to me, podcasts feel more comprehensive, up-to-date, and interesting.
 I really enjoy hearing the conversations that happen with the amazing range of guests and have learnt so much from listening to a variety of experiences and opinions.

 There are so many episodes to explore on the podcasts I have mentioned above – some have a couple of hundred, which can seem pretty overwhelming when you first start out.
 I recommend looking for episodes on topics that feel relevant to you and working your way from there.
-If you’re new to polyamory, I recommend trying Multiamory’s episodes for beginners.
+If you’re new to polyamory, I recommend trying Multiamory’s relationship fundamentals.
 They have a wealth of insight on topics such as rules, jealousy and communication.

 Polyamory books